-By September 2021 every individual who experiences symptoms of COVID-19 infection has access to and is able to receive evidence-based, best practice informed treatment that improves their well-being in outcomes that matter for them.
+By March 2022, every individual who experiences symptoms of the COVID19 infection has access to and is able to receive evidence-based, best practice informed treatment that improves their well-being in outcomes that matter for them.

-By November 2021 there are no reported deaths of COVID-19 infection reported in the US.
+By March 2022 there are no reported deaths of COVID 19 infection reported in the US.

-By August 30, 2021, public health-driven considerations are driving the response to the COVID-19 Pandemic-related then political consideration.
+By January 2023 public health driven considerations as well as social and economic factors are driving the response to the COVID 19 infection, not political consideration.

-By September 2021 a treatment, as well as prevention for the virus, is available to all individuals who have access to affordable, evidence-based treatment.
+By January 2022 a treatment, as well as a vaccine to prevent the virus, is available, and all individuals have access to affordable, evidence-based treatment

 Join the effort